As a local, I am taking you on an Istanbul Food tour. A perfect guide for the most popular Turkish Street Foods you can taste in Istanbul.

 9. Gözleme (Flatbread With Fillings)

 Gözleme is a savory, Turkish stuffed flatbread.
 The dough is usually unleavened and made only with flour, salt, and water.
 The dough is rolled thin, then filled with various toppings, sealed, and cooked over a griddle.

 Fillings for gözleme are numerous and vary by region and personal preference, and include a variety of meats, vegetables, mushrooms, cheeses as well as eggs, seasonal herbs, and spices.

 If you want to try gözleme in your home, you can do it with my video.
-Also, you can watch the gözleme video that we baked with aunty Şadiye in Kastamonu Taş Köprü.
+Also, you can watch the gözleme video that we baked with Aunty Şadiye in Kastamonu Taş Köprü.
 And you can watch the live video show that I baked gozleme with my mom too.

 “Kokoreç” is made from baby lamb’s sweetbread, small intestine, and large intestine.
 After all, the ingredients are cleaned and rinsed.
 It wraps onto a cast iron skewer and then cooks on the charcoal grill.
-Once it cooks on a charcoal fire, it is served within a bread or on a plate with various spice seasonings.
+Once it cooks on a charcoal fire, it is served on bread or on a plate with various spice seasonings.
 “Kokoreç” is widely popular in Türkiye.